-Before knowing anything else, you should be aware about the hour-by-hour itinerary of the trip.
-The day begins as early as 6am in the morning.
+Before knowing anything else, you should be aware of the hour-by-hour itinerary of the trip.
+The day begins as early as 6 am in the morning.
 After breakfast, you will be driven to Tribhuvan International Airport, where your chopper will be waiting for you.
 From here, you will embark on a 30-minute-long journey to Lukla.
-The Heli will land at Lukla for a refuel and second breakfast.
+The Heli will land at Lukla for a refuel and a second breakfast.
 From here, you will be flown over Namche and other Sherpa villages for about 15 minutes to reach the Everest Base Camp.
-At maximum, you will be given 15 minutes to explore the basecamp and relish in the view of the peaks.
+At maximum, you will be given 15 minutes to explore the base camp and relish in the view of the peaks.
 Depending on the itinerary, the chopper may land once again at Kala Pathhar or Dingboche for some more sightseeing.
 That’s something you need to discuss with your travel agency.

 Understanding insurance and heli scams

-As the popularity of Everest heli tours continue to grow, so has the number of fraudulent companies that scam travelers and insurance companies likewise.
+As the popularity of Everest heli tours continues to grow, so has the number of fraudulent companies that scam travellers and insurance companies likewise.
 Following a sting operation, a year ago, finally, this issue has come to the surface.
-Some companies make fake insurance claims and present it to receive chunky amount of money.
-There have also been cases where forceful landings were made and travelers were coaxed into signing fake documents for the sake of making insurance claims.
+Some companies make fake insurance claims and present them to receive chunky amounts of money.
+There have also been cases where forceful landings were made and travellers were coaxed into signing fake documents for the sake of making insurance claims.

 Choosing the travel operator